katahiromz/onigpp/README.md

 ## Features

-- Access Oniguruma features with a std::regex-like interface
+- Access Oniguruma features with a `std::regex`-like interface
 - Easy build using CMake
 - Compatibility tests against the standard library implementation (CI tests multiple configurations)